linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 cssclasses: academia
 ---

-- # Contents
+# Contents

-- Part One: The Basics
+## Part One: The Basics

-  - Chapter 1: Introduction
+### Chapter 1: Introduction
 - WHAT IS FINANCIAL ANALYSIS?
 - WHERE DO WE FIND THE FINANCIAL INFORMATION?
 - WHO GETS WHAT TYPE OF INFORMATION AND WHEN?
 - WHAT DOES SARBANES-OXLEY MEAN TO COMPANIES AND INVESTORS?
 - WHAT DOES THE DODD-FRANK ACT MEAN FOR COMPANIES AND INVESTORS?
 - SUMMARY REVIEW

-  - Chapter 2: Financial Statements
+### Chapter 2: Financial Statements
 - ACCOUNTING PRINCIPLES: WHAT ARE THEY?
 - WHAT DO THE BASIC FINANCIAL STATEMENTS TELL US?
 - ACCOUNTING FLEXIBILITY
 - HOW DOES ACCOUNTING IN THE UNITED STATES DIFFER FROM ACCOUNTING OUTSIDE THE UNITED STATES?
 - SUMMARY REVIEW

-  - Chapter 3: The Quality of Financial Information
+### Chapter 3: The Quality of Financial Information
-    - IT’S ALL IN THE TIMING
+- IT'S ALL IN THE TIMING
 - TOO MANY CHOICES?
-    - SO WHAT’S THEIR BUSINESS?
+- SO WHAT'S THEIR BUSINESS?
 - RESTATEMENTS AND FINANCIAL ANALYSIS
 - TELL-TALE SIGNS
 - SUMMARY REVIEW

-- Part Two: Analysis of Financial Statements
+## Part Two: Analysis of Financial Statements

-  - Chapter 4: Financial Analysis
+### Chapter 4: Financial Analysis
 - WHAT ARE FINANCIAL RATIOS AND HOW DO WE USE THEM?
 - WHAT ARE THE DIFFERENT TYPES OF FINANCIAL RATIOS?
 - ANALYSIS OF RETURN ON INVESTMENT RATIOS
 - HOW CAN WE USE COMMON-SIZE ANALYSIS TO ANALYZE FINANCIAL STATEMENTS?
 - INTEGRATED RATIO ANALYSIS
 - WHAT ARE THE PITFALLS AND PRATFALLS OF FINANCIAL RATIO ANALYSIS?
 - SUMMARY REVIEW

-  - Chapter 5: Equity Analysis
+### Chapter 5: Equity Analysis
 - EARNINGS
 - PRICE-EARNINGS RATIO
 - DIVIDENDS
 - OTHER FUNDAMENTALS
 - BOOK-TO-MARKET RATIO
 - SUMMARY REVIEW

-  - Chapter 6: Cash Flow Analysis
+### Chapter 6: Cash Flow Analysis
 - MEASURES OF CASH FLOW
 - CASH FLOWS AND THE STATEMENT OF CASH FLOWS
 - FREE CASH FLOW
 - THE USEFULNESS OF CASH FLOWS IN FINANCIAL ANALYSIS
 - SUMMARY REVIEW

-- Part Three: Applying Financial Analysis
+## Part Three: Applying Financial Analysis

-  - Chapter 7: Measuring Company Performance
+### Chapter 7: Measuring Company Performance
 - TRADITIONAL PERFORMANCE MEASURES
 - MEASURES OF VALUE ADDED
 - SUMMARY REVIEW

-  - Chapter 8: Corporate Credit Analysis
+### Chapter 8: Corporate Credit Analysis
 - TYPES OF CREDIT RISK
 - FACTORS TO CONSIDER IN CORPORATE CREDIT ANALYSIS
 - SUMMARY REVIEW

-  - Chapter 9: Analysis of Equity Risk Using Fundamentals Factor Models
+### Chapter 9: Analysis of Equity Risk Using Fundamentals Factor Models
 - MEASURING RISK
 - ASSET PRICING MODEL
 - FACTOR MODELS
 - FUNDAMENTAL FACTOR MODELS
 - SUMMARY REVIEW

-  - Chapter 10: The Lessons We Learn
+### Chapter 10: The Lessons We Learn
 - THE LESSONS
 - THE FUTURE OF FINANCIAL ANALYSIS IN THE POST-CRISIS ERA
 - REVIEW
 - Answers to End of Chapter Questions
 ## Preface

 ## About the Authors